Plant Soil Conditioner Trial 9

 We tested six products in our soil conditioner trial

-Richgro Organic Fruit and Citrus Fertilizer was the best organic fertilizer in our previous fertilizer trial.
-We included it to enable us to compare the effect of the less traditional treatments.
-To prepare this treatment we mixed four teaspoons through 6 litres of potting mix.
+Richgro Organic Fruit and Citrus Fertiliser was the best organic fertiliser in my previous fertiliser trial.
+I included it to enable us to compare the effect of the less traditional treatments.
+To prepare this treatment I mixed four teaspoons through 6 litres of potting mix.

 Cost: $13.37 for 5kg bag